Deposit Protection is Failing Tenants: What You Need to Know

 The deposit remains in the scheme until the dispute is resolved.
 According to GOV.UK, tenancy deposit schemes offer free dispute resolution services, but the catch is that both parties have to agree to the process.
 Tenants should raise disputes as soon as possible.

-Failure to Protect The Deposit
+Failure to Protect the Deposit

 Tenants can take landlords who don’t use a deposit protection scheme to court.
 Experts highly recommend they get legal advice first.
 If the court finds in the tenant’s favour, landlords must o repay the deposit sum, or repay up to 3 times the deposit amount, within 14 days.
 Alternatively, landlords must pay the deposit into a custodial protection scheme within 14 days.